3 Great WordPress Alternatives to Easily Create Your Own Website

 Of course, a lot of hosting companies offer a one-click WordPress installation.
 But let’s face it, it’s going to get technical at some point – maybe when you install a theme or need to upgrade to a new version to keep hackers out of your site.

 Screenshot of the WordPress editor:

-So if you don’t want to deal with the technical aspects, are looking for an easy to use website tool rather than a fully-fledged blogging platform, and are keen on the idea of free hosting thrown in, then read on.
+But if you don’t want to deal with the technical aspects of your Internet presence, are looking for an easy to use a website tool rather than a fully-fledged blogging platform, and are keen on the idea of free hosting thrown in, then read on.

 How do website builders work?

 Web 2.0 or online website builders have many names.
 Whatever you want to call them, they have become pretty powerful in recent years.
 They are focused mainly around classic websites, with or without a blog.

 To create a website with a site builder, you generally have to follow these steps:

 - Sign up for either a free or a trial account

 In other words, there is no software to install on your computer and no FTP client to set up.
 You can also register your domain name through the provider of your website builder.
 Beginners in particular love the fact that website builders come with personal support, so there’s no need to browse web forums trying to figure out solutions to your technical problems on your own.